-Well, the fact is that different types of red wine or for that matter different types of wine are both topics that can be talked on and on .But what we want to do here is to quickly summarize without drawing a yawn from the readers but all the while giving the required information they are searching for.
+Well, the fact is that types of red wine or wine are both topics that can be talked on and on .But what we want to do here is to quickly summarize without drawing a yawn from the readers but all the while giving the required information they are searching for.

 So, let me get down to the different types without much ado and with your blessings, let’s begin.
 Red wine is classified based on numerous facts.